 It is surprising how many times I point out that the title is about e.g. “automotive” and that there is no background to the automotive industry in the literature review.
 Therefore I recommend that you review the research title and note the areas that any reader (second marker?) will be expecting to find in the literature review.

 Work concurrently.
 As you discover the issues, differences, and limitations when your write the literature review, do make notes in the future chapters and sections to build on at a later date.
 You will get many ideas and thoughts for the later chapters including:

 So it is a good idea to make a note in the relevant chapter at this point so that this issue can be discussed further.

 Finally, do refer back to your objectives frequently.
 It is very easy to get carried away writing in depth on various topics, but are you meeting your research objectives?
 Do the objectives need to change to match the interesting new direction of your research?
 Does the content you are writing about add value to the argument contained in your dissertation?

-In summary, the literature review is a critical evaluation of the past and current literature.
+In summary, the Literature Review in the Master’s Dissertation is a critical evaluation of the past and current literature.
 Use modern citations, and the latest authors.
 Suggest where the research is going, and make sure that the review matches the research title.
 Remember to add notes into later chapters, and always keep an eye on your objectives.

 The legitimacy of sources is also important.
 Sources that a ‘peer reviewed’ by experts are better than a book.
 Websites (including this one!) can publish anything without review, and are not good for basic information, although they may contain the latest information.
 If using websites use trustworthy and independent sources (BBC, Trade bodies, Professional bodies) rather than company websites (and never Wikipedia!).